nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `OutstandingFees` and `LessonRates` extends `Money` whereas `Fees` field in `Person` is composed of `OutstandingFees` as it is the sum of `OutstandingFees`.
 Money uses `BigDecimal` for all calculations.

 The user can record payment of the lesson using the `PaidCommand`.
 Payment made must be greater than 0 and lesser than or equals to the current outstanding fees.
-The `OutstandingFees` field would then be deducted by the paid amount.
+The `OutstandingFees` field would then be deducted by the paid amount. `PaidCommand` extends `UndoableCommand`.
 The following is the sequence diagram of the `PaidCommand`.

 ![PaidCommandSequenceDiagram](images/PaidCommandSequenceDiagram.png)

 *Figure I.6.4: Sequence diagram of executing paid command.*

 #### Design Consideration